 For adults, there are heaps of eco-friendly socks abound.
 Try my guide to ethical socks to find the perfect pair.

 My kids always receive a toothbrush in their Christmas stockings.
-A reminder from Father Christmas to keep brushing their teeth, and as a bit of an antidote to an otherwise sugar-filled time.
-It’s also the eco-friendly stocking filler that keeps on giving, as it will help keep your kids’ teeth clean for months to come!
+It’s a little reminder from Father Christmas to keep brushing their teeth.
+It’s also a tiny antidote to an otherwise sugar-filled time.
+I really think it’s the eco-friendly stocking filler that keeps on giving, as it will help keep your kids’ teeth clean for months to come!

 Toys and Other Fun Eco-Friendly Stocking Fillers